jinghuazhao/INF/SOMAscan.md

 se(θ<sub>XY</sub>) = (β<sub>X</sub><sup>T</sup>Ω<sup>−1</sup>β<sub>X</sub>)<sup>−1</sup>

 where T is a matrix transpose.
-This is the estimate and standard error from the regression model fixing the residual standard error to 1 (equivalent to a fixed- effects model in a meta-analysis).
+This is the estimate and standard error from the regression model fixing the residual standard error to 1 (equivalent to a fixed-effects model in a meta-analysis).

 Genetic variants in univariable MR need to satisfy three key assumptions to be valid instruments: (1) the variant is associated with the risk factor of interest (that